Evthron/blog/evthronblog/content/_index.en.md

 Hello there!
 I hope you can know more about me through reading this blog.

 - [📝 Posts](/en/posts) stores my writings.
-    - [The limitations of instant messaging](/en/posts/instant-messaging) talks about my thoughts towards the flaws of online messaging)
+    - [The limitations of instant messaging](/en/posts/instant-messaging) talks about my thoughts towards the flaws of online messaging.

 - [🖼️ Gallery](/en/gallery) showcases my drawings.
     - [Accurate colour wheel](/en/gallery/accurate-colour-wheel) explains some facts about colour.